 ‘The UK has emerged as a favoured market thanks to its peculiarities’.

 “The reason we focus on healthcare services in the UK is that there is a huge opportunity if you can navigate your way around it successfully.
 You have this globally unique system where 90% of healthcare is paid for by the government, and the NHS has a zero-growth budget despite demand growing’

 Simon Stevens, a senior executive and board member of UnitedHealth Group for ten years from 2004 until 2014, and President of Global Health in 2009 was made the director of NHS England in 2014

-And, unlike America, not based on insurance, so, unaccountable for its services.
+And, unlike America is not based on insurance, so effectively unaccountable for its services.

-We are left, with the perfect business model, services, provided by a few monopoly companies, receiving guaranteed, and, increasing, government controlled consumers and funding.
+We are left, with the perfect business model, services, provided by a few monopoly companies, made too big to fail, receiving guaranteed, and increasing, government controlled consumers and funding.

-No competition, no possibility of complaints, and, effectively self- regulation.
+No competition, no possibility of complaints, and effectively self- regulated.

-In the first six months of 2012, Terra Firma Equity, bought nursing home operator Four Seasons Health Care for £825million; Omers bought Lifeways care of 1500 learning disabled adults including Thomas Rawnsley, for £207 million, Castlebeck providing specialist care for vulnerable people, was for sale, and Bowmark Capital, bought Hesley North, a provider of autistic residential care, and education, for £75 million.
+In the first six months of 2012 alone, Terra Firma Equity, bought nursing home operator Four Seasons Health Care for £825million; Omers bought Lifeways care of 1500 learning disabled adults including Thomas Rawnsley, for £207 million, Castlebeck ( who owned Winterbourne View ) providing ‘specialist care’ for autistic/LD was asset stripped and Bowmark Capital, bought Hesley North, a provider of autistic residential care and education for £75 million.